Dutch Oven Baking on Your Wood Stove

 Tips For Baking In A Dutch Oven On The Wood Stove

-- Make sure your pan will fit inside the Dutch oven, if you are using one
+- Make sure your pan will fit inside the oven if you are using one

-- Use an oven thermometer (if you have one) to test the temp in the Dutch oven before adding food
+- Use an oven thermometer to test the temp before adding food

 - Stay close to the stove in case food starts to burn